Connect with others who understand.

 Written by Sarah Winfrey

 If you’re living with primary biliary cholangitis (PBC, previously called primary biliary cirrhosis), you know the impact it can have on your life.
-It can be difficult to cope with a disease that’s rare and not many people know about.
-Raising PBC awareness is important for people living with the condition.
-It can help contribute to funding and research for the condition.
-It can also help educate more people about the signs of this often asymptomatic liver disease.
+It can be difficult to have a disease that’s rare and not many people know about.
+Raising PBC awareness is important for people living with the condition because it helps contribute to funding and research for the condition.
+Raising awareness also helps educate more people about the signs of this often asymptomatic liver disease.

 While PBC is relatively rare, it’s one of the most common autoimmune diseases.
-According to the National Organization of Rare Disorders (NORD), about 1 out of every 1,000 women over the age of 40 are diagnosed with this liver disease.
-It’s most common in women, but more men are getting diagnosed with it too.
+According to the National Organization for Rare Disorders (NORD), about 1 in 1,000 women over 40 are affected by this liver disease.
+PBC is most common in women, but more men are being diagnosed too.

 If you have PBC, here are some ways you can contribute to raising awareness about the condition.